-NOTE 4: When secondary authentication is used in the context of the UE onboarding architecture in TS 23.501 [2] Figure 5.30.2.10.2.2-3, the DN-specific identity (TS 33.501 [15]) can be provided by the UE only inside the EAP message in the PDU Session Authentication Complete message (TS 24.501 [25]).
+NOTE 4: When secondary authentication, using Default UE credentials for secondary authentication, is used in the context of the UE onboarding architecture in TS 23.501 [2] Figure 5.30.2.10.2.2-3, the DCS can act as the DN-AAA server.

 1. If there is no existing N4 session that can be used to carry DN-related messages between the SMF and the DN, the SMF selects a UPF and triggers N4 session establishment.